Maria Teresa Carlson

-Maria Teresa Gerodias Carlson (October 15, 1962 – November 23, 2001) was a Filipino-American actress and beauty pageant contestant.
+Maria Teresa L. Gerodias (October 15, 1962 – November 23, 2001), also known as Maria Teresa Carlson, was a Filipino-American actress and beauty pageant contestant.

 Early life

 Carlson was born in Manila but grew up in San Francisco, California.
 At age of 16, she decided to stay in the Philippines when her family came on a visit.
 In 1979, she won Miss Young Philippines and represented the country in the Miss Young International Pageant in Tokyo.

 Career

 She starred in several films, including comedies with Chiquito, Redford White, and with the trio of Tito, Vic and Joey.
 She popularized the line "Si Ako, Si Ikaw" on the hit sitcom Chicks to Chicks.

 Personal life

 In 1983, Carlson married Rodolfo Fariñas.
 They have six children — one girl and five boys: Ria Christina (born 1984), Ryan Christopher, Rudys Caesar I, Rudys Caesar II, Rodolfo Jr. and Rodolfo III.
 Before Carlson, Rodolfo Fariñas also has other two children from a previous relationship with Janet Murff, namely Rica Camille and Rey Carlos.